anonymous-random/prediction_of_reactivities_code/README.md

 #### Other analysis settings
 All supplementary analyses can be computed equally, it just needs other adjustments of lines 31-34.
-For example, if one want to execute the whole procedure for the supplementary analysis sep_ftf_cmc for ftf (face to face interactions), one has to specify these parameters and repeat steps 1-5:
+For example, if one want to execute the whole procedure for the supplementary analysis sep_ftf_cmc for ftf (face-to-face interactions), one has to specify these parameters and repeat steps 1-5:
 - `analysis: suppl`
 - `suppl_type: sep_ftf_cmc`
 - `suppl_var: ftf`